• Home

 4. Add the mozzarella cubes and work them through the meat mixture until they are evenly distributed.

-5. Place a metal cooling rack in a roasting pan and brush it with olive oil.
+5. Place a metal cooling rack in a rimmed baking pan and brush it with olive oil.
 Shape the meat mixture into an oval loaf and lay it on the rack.
-Brush the loaf with olive oil and cover the roasting pan with foil, tenting it up so it doesn’t touch the meat loaf.
+Brush the loaf with olive oil and cover the pan with foil, tenting it up so it doesn’t touch the meat loaf.
 Bake for 45 minutes.

 7. Slice thickly and pour the tomato sauce on top.
 Garnish with more chopped parsley and serve.